New OPM Rules: How the 2026 Federal Probationary Period Changes Affect New Federal Employees

 What is the "Public Interest" Standard?

 Under the new Civil Service Rule 11.5, agencies aren't just looking at your performance metrics.
 They must now determine if finalizing your appointment "advances the public interest."
 This is a very broad analytical perspective that encompasses any reason, or no reason.
 This shift is significant because it is abstract, nebulous, and opaque.
 It allows agencies to consider "organizational fit" and "shifting mission needs" more broadly than the old standards of 5 CFR § 315.803.
-For the employee, this means your "fitness" is judged not just by what you do, but how your role serves the agency’s evolving goals as defined internally by your agency and under pressure from the Trump administration and OPM.
+For the employee, this means your "fitness" is judged not just by what you do or how good you do it, but how your role serves the agency’s evolving goals as defined internally by your agency and under direct pressure from the Trump administration and OPM.
 If the agency decides they hired too many probationary employees, they can terminate their employment for that reason alone without even explaining the reasoning.
 If Trump wants to "punish" an agency, he can direct the agency, without any reason, to terminate all probationary employees to drive agency performance down.
 Similiar to the arbitrary RIF's the Trump administration conducted in 2025.

 Mandatory 90-60-30 Day Certification Timeline